hwisungi/cpp-build-insights-samples/CAToolsetPerfDataCollector/README.md

 Option names and values are case-insensitive.
 ```

-By default is will print CA performance summary report.
+By default it will print CA performance summary report.
 If "-f:CSV" option is specified, it will print per translation unit performance data in CSV format for each and every translation unit that is built and analyzed.
 If "-f:both" option is specified, it will print both CA performance summary report and per translation unit performance data.

 ## Example Outputs

 ### CA Performance Summary Report
 This is a example output of CA performance data summary report.
 Please note that the actual execution times and their relative percentage numbers will vary project by project, as well as CA configurations.

-Percentage number for each child is ralative to its immediate parent.
-So, sum of the percentage numbers for all of the siblings should always equal to 100%.
+Percentage number for each child is relative to its immediate parent.
+So, the sum of the percentage numbers for all of the siblings should always equal 100%.

 ```
 Number of TUs successfully analyzed: 3289